-Here are the best natural flea home remedies to get rid of fleas on your dog and in your home…
+Here are the best natural flea home remedies to get rid of fleas on dogs and in your home…

-Boric Acid is a natural insecticide.
-Sprinkle Boric Acid on all surfaces that your dog has been on — inside and outside your home — including carpet, furniture, and hardwood flooring.
+Boric Acid is a natural insecticide, so it’s one of the best home remedies to get rid of dog fleas.
+Sprinkle Boric Acid on all surfaces that your dog has been on — inside and outside your home (but not directly on your dog) — including carpet, furniture, and hardwood flooring.
 The Boric Acid kills fleas and the larvae by dehydrating them and drying them out.
 Let it set at least overnight… or longer.
 Then vacuum it up and throw away the bag.

 TIP: When sprinkling fine powders like Diatomaceous Earth and Boric Acid in confined spaces, it’s best to wear a mask (or wet bandana) over your mouth & nose.
 The reason: even though they are non-toxic, these products are super-fine and — when airborne — they can dry out your mucus membranes.
 Also, there are many varieties of Diatomaceous Earth available.
 Don’t use the kind that’s used in swimming pools.
 Use natural Diatomaceous Earth that is available from gardens supply centers, health food stores, and natural pet sites.

 Nematodes are used outside to control fleas in your backyard or other outdoor areas with grass and soil.
 Nematodes are bugs (worms) that enjoy hunting and destroying flea larvae and cocoons.
 They won’t harm anything but fleas and garden parasites — like grubs.
 You must follow special watering instructions in order to prevent the ground from drying out too much for the nematodes to be able to survive and do their work.